wechaty/docusaurus/_posts/2017-05-25-use-interval-in-wechaty.md

 The original `ISSUE` link: <https://github.com/wechaty/wechaty/issues/540>

-Thanks for the help from @zixia and @lijiarui, which let me understand the Limitations of web-wechat and I did some research online saying web-wechat only allows to send 100 user request per day.
+Thanks for the help from @huan and @lijiarui, which let me understand the Limitations of web-wechat and I did some research online saying web-wechat only allows to send 100 user request per day.
 And the api call throttle need to be steady.
 Obvisouly the original For-Loop is just too fast.
 I am wondering is there any kinda `Sleep` function in javascript?

-Thanks for the help from @zixia.
+Thanks for the help from @huan.
 Turns out there is a built in `Sleep` function already.
 Here is how to use `Wechaty Sleep`.

 ```javascript